ryan-ormsby/FlaskApp/README.md

 # FlaskApp
-Learning sample Python app using Flask and the ShopifyAPI
+Learning sample Private Python app using Flask and the ShopifyAPI

 Run app with `FLASK_APP=app.py flask run`